DFE-Digital/apply-for-teacher-training/README.md

 the database.
 You can specify how many `ApplicationChoice`s are created and to which provider they are applying.

-If you don't specify a provider, the `ApplicationChoice`s will be for courses at provider code `ABC`.
+If you do not specify a provider, the `ApplicationChoice`s will be for courses at provider code `ABC`.

 **Generate 10 applications for the default provider (ABC)**